Revisiting Discrete Soft Actor-Critic: Experiments

 \subsection{Qualitative Analysis}

-Fig.~\ref{fig_loss_surface} shows loss surfaces of the discrete SAC and our method by using the visualization method proposed in \cite{li2018visualizing,ota2021training} with the loss of TD error of Q functions.
-According to the sharpness/flatness in these two sub-figures, our method has a nearly convex surface while discrete SAC has a more complex loss surface.
-When compared to the discrete SAC, the surface of our method has fewer saddle points, which further shows that our method can be more smoothly optimized during the training process.
+Fig.~\ref{fig_loss_surface} shows loss surfaces of the discrete SAC and our method by using the visualization method proposed in \citep{li2018visualizing,ota2021training} with the loss of TD error of Q functions.
+According to the sharpness/flatness in these two sub-figures, our method has a nearly convex surface, while discrete SAC has a more complex loss surface.
+The surface of our method has fewer saddle points than the discrete SAC, which further shows that it can be more smoothly optimized during the training process.